Great Fire of New York: Fire

 The fire began on the evening of December 16, 1835, in a five-story warehouse at 25 Merchant Street, now known as Beaver Street, at the intersection of Hanover Street and Wall Street.
 As it spread, gale-force winds blowing from the northwest towards the East River spread the fire.
 The conflagration was visible from Philadelphia, approximately 80 mi away.

-At the time of the fire, major water sources including the East River and the Hudson River were frozen in temperatures as low as -17 °F. Firefighters were forced to drill holes through ice to access water, which later re-froze around the hoses and pipes.
-Attempts were made to deprive the fire of fuel by demolishing surrounding buildings, but at first there was insufficient gunpowder in Manhattan to use as demolition charges.
-Later in the evening, a detachment of U.S. Marines and sailors returned at 3 o'clock in the morning, with gunpowder from the Brooklyn Navy Yard and began to blow up buildings in the fire's path.
-The Evening Post reported that "The detachment of marines from the navy yard under Lieutenant Reynolds and sailors under Captain Mix rendered the most valuable service, the gun powder brought the magazine at Red Hook was partly under their charge."
+At the time of the fire, major water sources, including the East River and the Hudson River, were frozen in temperatures as low as -17 °F. Firefighters were forced to drill holes through ice to access water, which later refroze around the hoses and pipes.
+Attempts were made to deprive the fire of fuel by demolishing surrounding buildings, but at first, there was insufficient gunpowder in Manhattan to use as demolition charges.
+Later in the evening, a detachment of U.S. Marines and sailors returned at 3 a.m., with gunpowder from the Brooklyn Navy Yard, and began to blow up buildings in the fire's path.
+The Evening Post reported that "The detachment of marines from the navy yard under Lieutenant Reynolds and sailors under Captain Mix rendered the most valuable service, the gun powder brought to the magazine at Red Hook was partly under their charge."

-An investigation found that a burst gas pipe which was ignited by a coal stove was the initial source; no blame was assigned.
+An investigation found that a burst gas pipe, which was ignited by a coal stove, was the initial source; no blame was assigned.